SuperDARN/DDWG/policies_procedures.md

 The basic information that should be included is:

+* An executive summary written by the Chair of the DDWG
 * Any feedback from the DDWG
 * Any major or noteworthy events
 * Any help requested, any roadblocks or issues encountered, any outstanding tasks